ronnieholm/Bugfree.SharePoint.Analyzer/README.md

 LocalDB isn't supported with the .NET 3.5 framework.
 Hence the introduction of the intermediate XML model.

+In place of XML, SQL insert statements could've been emitted to a file.
+The file would then be moved to another machine and the SQL replayed against a database.
+On the downside, this would tie both the exporter and importer to SQL.
+In principle, we may wish to query the intermediate XML directly and forgo the relational database.

 The libs folder enables compiling the solution on a machine without SharePoint 2007 installed.
 Running the exporter on a SharePoint server, .NET will load SharePoint server assembly from